quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC implementations store information about every packet sent.
-It is expected implementations will index this information by packet number and crypto context and store the per-packet fields detailed below for loss recovery and congestion control.
+It is expected implementations will index this information by packet number and crypto context and store the per-packet fields ({{sent-packet-fields}}) for loss recovery and congestion control.

-Retrasnmittable packets MUST be tracked until acknowledged or lost in order to correctly implement congestion control.
+Retransmittable packets MUST be tracked until acknowledged or lost in order to correctly implement congestion control.
 After a packet is lost, it SHOULD be tracked for an amount of time comparable to the maximum expected packet reordering, such as 1 RTT.
 This allows detection of spurious retransmissions